Vaginismus

 Radical acceptance is about accepting life as it is instead of fighting reality or getting stuck in negative thoughts like “I hate being a woman”, “why do women have to go through this”, “this is so unfair”.
 It does not mean begrudgingly resigning yourself to fate or seeing yourself as helpless.
 It is the complete acceptance that the situation is beyond your control, even if it is not how you want them to be.

-Accepting the reality will not remove your pain – your hot flushes and body aches are still going to bother you.
+Accepting the reality will not remove your pain.
+Your hot flushes and body aches are still going to bother you.
 But when you choose to radically accept things that are not within your control, you avoid getting stuck in bitterness and despair.
-This frees up your energy to pursue what truly matters to you in life.
+This frees up your energy to make changes in aspects of life that you can control, like finding ways to make life more comfortable or exciting for yourself and pursuing what truly matters to you in life.

 Ψ Relaxation